bifurcation/fourq/draft-ladd-cfrg-4q.md

 severely restricts the curves that can be used for cryptographic applications.

-As described in {{Curve4Q}}, the elliptic curve "Curve4Q" defined in this document is the only known elliptic curve that (1) permits a four dimensional decomposition (using two endomorphisms) over GF(p^2) and (2) has a large prime order subgroup.
+As described in {{Curve4Q}}, the elliptic curve "Curve4Q" defined in this document is a special instance of the recent endomorphism-based constructions from {{Qcurve}} and {{4GLV}}, and is the only known elliptic curve that (1) permits a four dimensional decomposition (using two endomorphisms) over GF(p^2) and (2) has a large prime order subgroup.
 The order of this subgroup is approximately 2^246, which provides around 128 bits of security.
 No other known elliptic curve with such a decomposition has a larger prime order subgroup over this field.
 This "uniqueness" allays concerns about selecting curves vulnerable to undisclosed attacks.

 Curve4Q can be used to implement Diffie-Hellman key exchange, as described below.
 It is also possible to use Curve4Q as the basis for digital signature